 The Renewable Energy Law Review: New Zealand

-The key drivers of policy reform in New Zealand are the government's commitments to 100 per cent renewable generated electricity by 2030 and to reduce all greenhouse gases (except biogenic methane) to 'net zero' by 2050.4 Those targets form part of New Zealand's broader energy transition.
+The key drivers of policy reform in New Zealand are the government's commitments to 100 per cent renewable electricity by 20303 and to reduce all greenhouse gases (except biogenic methane) to net zero by 2050.4 Those targets form part of New Zealand's broader energy transition.

 The year in review